kkm24132/dsc-gettingcleaningdata/README.md

   successfuly.

-## Global variables - basic assumptions
+## SECTION 1: Global variables - basic assumptions
 The script global variables define
 * work.with.zipped.datafile: is TRUE if the user wants to use the zipfile with the data instead of assuming that the data is unpacked at